Nature documentary cinematograhpy | Field of Mars EEC (1.09min) | YouTube

 Documentaries consist of a series of shorter video clips which are edited together into a sequence.

-A camera app on a mobile device provides an accessible way to film these clips.
+The camera app on a mobile device can be used to film video clips.

 When taking videos, it is important to: